 Ask for and review your high school's profile report - Colleges evaluate high schools as well as students.
 Not all schools author and submit a separate profile report, but they should.
 Think of the profile report as a slick marketing piece that advocates the strength of the school's curriculum and results.
 If your student's high school does not create a profile report, ask the guidance counselor how they might complete your student's common application school report.

-Do selective colleges visit your student's high school? - Do colleges deem your student's high school worth the time or money to send someone?
-Are the schools who are visiting mostly less selective regional schools, or do selective schools come to call?
+Do selective colleges visit your students' high schools? - Do colleges deem your student's high school worth the time or money to send someone?
+Are the schools visiting mostly less selective regional schools, or do selective schools come to call?

 Understand your guidance office's processes before Junior year - ask questions.

-Technology - What is the learning platform the school uses for college planning – Naviance, Cialfo, Scoir?
+Technology - What is the school's learning platform for college planning – Naviance, Cialfo, MaiaLearning, Scoir?
 Is data within the platform actively updated and managed, or is it simply a placeholder for requesting transcripts and recommendation letters?